NikolaosGazis/Employee-Management/README.md

 - **Graceful Exit:** The menu appears after the completion of each action, ensuring a smooth and continuous user experience until the user chooses to exit.

 ## Usage
+Clone the repository.
+Open a terminal on the directory that contains the script.
 To run the script, execute the following command:

 ```bash